Halo (Beyoncé song): Accolades

-Chart performance
+Commercial performance

-"Halo" debuted at number 93 in the US Billboard Hot 100 chart issue dated February 7, 2009.
+"Halo" debuted at number 93 on the US Billboard Hot 100 chart issue dated February 7, 2009.
 It peaked at number five on the chart issue dated May 23, 2009.
-"Halo"s US success helped Beyoncé achieve more top 10 singles on the Hot 100 chart than any other female artist during 2001–10.
-After spending 30 weeks in the top 40 of the Hot 100 chart, "Halo" last charted on the week ending August 29, 2009.
+The US success of "Halo" helped Beyoncé achieve more top 10 singles on the Hot 100 chart than any other female artist in the 2000s.
+After spending 30 weeks within the Hot 100's top 40, "Halo" last charted on the week ending August 29, 2009.
 It peaked at number two on the US Mainstream Top 40 chart, behind "Boom Boom Pow" by The Black Eyed Peas, at number one on the US Hot Dance Club Songs chart, and at number 16 on the US Hot R&B/Hip-Hop Songs chart.
 On January 5, 2010, the Recording Industry Association of America (RIAA) certified the single double-platinum, denoting sales of two million copies.
-In August 2022, RIAA updated Beyoncé's sales, certifying "Halo" as having sold more than 9 million copies.
+In August 2022, RIAA updated Beyoncé's sales, certifying "Halo" as having sold more than 9 million copies. later updating the certification to eleven-times platinum in 2024.

 "Halo" debuted at number 40 on the New Zealand Singles Chart on February 2, 2009, and attained a high point of number two three weeks later.
-The song spent 33 non-consecutive weeks on the chart, and was certified platinum by the Recording Industry Association of New Zealand (RIANZ), representing sales of 15,000 copies.
+The song remained 33 non-consecutive weeks on the chart, and was certified platinum by the Recording Industry Association of New Zealand (RIANZ), representing sales of 15,000 copies.
+In 2024, it was certified six-times platinum in 2024, for 180,000 equivalent units.
 On February 15, 2009, it entered the ARIA Singles Chart at number 29.
 The ballad peaked at number three for four non-consecutive weeks, and spent a total of 36 weeks in the top 50.
-The Australian Recording Industry Association (ARIA) certified "Halo" twelve-times platinum for selling 840,000 copies.
+The Australian Recording Industry Association (ARIA) certified "Halo" thirteen-times platinum for selling 910,000 copies.